Kidney stones are among the most painful medical conditions.

 Gender, Age, and Family History

-Research shows that men are more at risk of kidney stones than women.
+Research shows that men are more susceptible to the development of kidney stones than women.
 Although they can occur at any age, they are most common between the ages of 30 and 50.
 Furthermore, if one or more members of your family have had kidney stones, you may be at a higher risk of having them.

 Your Own Kidney Stone History

 If you’ve had kidney stones before, you may also be likely to have them again.
-According to research, your risk of developing kidney stones is 50% higher than usual for 10 years after your first experience with them.
+According to research, your risk of developing kidney stones is 50% higher than usual for 10 years after your first experience.

 Other risk factors include type 2 diabetes, high blood pressure, obesity, and gout.